-Bazos, Freeman, Schuster & Braithwaite, LLC., Provides Legal Services As to Traffic and Criminal Matters.
+Bazos, Freeman, Schuster & Pope, LLC., Provides Legal Services As to Traffic and Criminal Matters.

 Criminal traffic offenses are those that can subject a defendant to incarceration, fines and probation.
 Examples of these types of offenses include no valid driver’s license, reckless driving, driving under the influence of drugs or alcohol (DUI), driving with a suspended or revoked license and improper license plates.